Events at ChemEd X are professional development opportunities for chemical educators.

 The Great Lakes Bioenergy Research Center (GLBRC) is pleased to announce the 2016 Bioenergy Institute for Educators to be held June 20-24 at UW-Madison.

 The American Chemical Society(link is external) (ACS) is updating its Guidelines and Recommendations on Teaching Middle and High School Chemistry publication.
 We would love to hear your thoughts on what topics you would like more information on and how we can make this publication most useful to you.

 A free 90-minute webinar on Tuesday, September 15, 2015, beginning at 6:30 p.m.
 Eastern.

 Register ahead of time through the "Register today!" link at http://learningcenter.nsta.org/products/symposia_seminars/ACS/webseminar....

 How can our pedagogy broaden ideas of difference within and beyond the classroom to include social, cultural, linguistic, modal, and media differences, among others?
 Conference organizers welcome proposals that explore ways in which Writing Across the Curriculum can promote a dialogue on difference and inclusivity and encourage representatives of different populations to offer their multiple voices and perspectives on Writing Across the Curriculum today.

-NEACT is hosting a one day Summer Mini-Conference on Monday, August 10th at Clark University in Worcester, MA.
-Join us for a full day of exciting lectures, dramatic de
+NEACT is hosting a one day Summer Mini-Conference on Monday, August 10th at Clark University in Worcester,

 Explore the green chemistry resources provided by Beyond Benign.
 This is a completely online course.
 Go at your own pace.
 Meet other interested virtually and engage in insightful discussions.
 You will be pleasantly surprised by the available resources that you can explore and fit into your curriculum.
 Earn professional development credit.
 Optional graduate credits are available.